Public Data Catalogue

 - Enter this code into the website and you are officially logged in.
 Using the data catalogue as a registered user gives you access to more datasets and functions, including the ability to download data.

 Adjusting the language and region

 When you open the website, you will arrive directly in the data catalogue.
-You can find thematic titles related to five 2020 Aichi Biodiversity targets and associated themes on the left sidebar below the country selection drop down menu.
+You can find titles related to five of the Aichi Biodiversity Targets, key projects such as Nature Map, and other associated themes on the left sidebar below the country selection drop down menu.
 You can select your language in the view list.
 Translated versions of the MapX interface are available in French and Spanish.
 To activate a theme, click the switch beside it to see the associated views.
 Click a button to display the view.